-The Coordinator of Practical Nursing may recommend readmission of a suspended student to the school President.
+The Health Sciences Education Coordinator may recommend re-admission of a suspended student to the school President depending on the cause for suspension.
+Certain causes for suspension may prevent readmission.
 Criteria the Coordinator of Practical Nursing will consider in assessing for re-admission are as follows: